quanser/Mathworks_QLabs/README.md

 ## More Information

-Functions to make it easy to download, install, and use Quanser Interactive Labs:
+The add-on contains several functions to make it easy to download, install, and use Quanser Interactive Labs:

 * ``QLabs.register`` opens the [Quanser registration page](https://www.quanser.com/mathworks-qlabs-trial).
 * ``QLabs.install`` Installs Quanser Interactive Labs.
 Downloads if needed.